duxstein/agent-framework/README.md

 ## 🧭 Overview

-The **AI Agent Framework** is a modular, extensible system for building autonomous and semi-autonomous agents that can reason, act, and adapt.
+The **SynapSys** is a modular, extensible system for building autonomous and semi-autonomous agents that can reason, act, and adapt.
 It integrates **workflow orchestration**, **observability**, **tool integrations**, and **Intel® optimizations** to deliver real-world performance and reliability for intelligent automation systems.

 This repository contains an **Enterprise**-grade implementation with: multi-tenancy, Pydantic validation, a policy system, PostgreSQL-backed Flow Registry, REST ingress, Docker Compose for local dev, CLI tooling, and extensive tests.